TEMPERAMENTS XIX: Young IIEntire Contents Copyright © 2013 CBH

 If you’ve just tuned Vallotti, it’s easy to convert that temperament to Young just by lowering all the flat keys:

-1. Lower your f slightly from the sixth-comma narrow fifth of Vallotti, until it makes a perfect fifth below middle c'.
+1. Lower your f slightly from the sixth-comma narrow fifth of Vallotti, until it makes a pure fifth below middle c'.

-2. Continue resetting all the flats in perfect fifths from your new f.
+2. Continue resetting all the flats in pure fifths from your new f.
 You must do this five further times until you hit G♭.
-When finished, you will have a total of six narrow fifths, and six perfect fifths.
+When finished, you will have a total of six narrow fifths, and six pure fifths.

 It’s a bit more difficult starting Young from a' rather than from middle c', but well within your capabilities if you’ve mastered Vallotti because you already know the sound of sixth-comma narrow fifths.
 It is so incredibly useful to remember that the third f–a is set at three whole beats per second for Vallotti that we will do it that way.
 Your instrumental cohorts will be happy because your a' will be spot on: